 CA Section 01350 compliant

 This product complies with the CA Section 01350 standard for VOC emissions, one of the most stringent air quality standards in the world.
-For more information, visit the IAQ page.
+For more information, visit the FAQ page.

 Many hardwood floors exhibit a pronounced color change after installation, a process called oxidation which occurs when the wood is exposed to air, and which is accelerated by exposure to sunlight.
 The change varies by species but is most noticeable in exotic woods like acacia, and in unstained (natural) floors.
 Floors that have undergone a Smoking or Alchemic Stain process may also exhibit significant color change after installation.